angeldollface/flek/README.markdown

 - Aggressive optimization of the executable.
 - Aggressively better error handling.

+### Version 1.4.0

+- Added even better handling of errors.
+- Removed redundant functions.
+- Added a new dependency: `coutils`.
+- Removed the `rand` dependency.

-## NOTE :scroll:
+## NOTE

-- *Flek :crab: :ribbon:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*
+- *Flek* by Alexander Abraham a.k.a. *"Angel Dollface"*
 - Licensed under the MIT license.